synergychen/people-heat/README.md

 # PeopleHeat

 ## Description
-"People Heat" provide a way to visualize any web traffic data in realtime.
+[People Heat](https://angular-attack-people-heat.firebaseapp.com/) provide a way to visualize any web traffic data in realtime.

 For now, the traffic data is randomly generated from 661 cities around the world.
 Instructions